endel/integra/README.md

 # Integra

-A nice set of defaults for your integration tests, no matter what language your application is written in.
+A nice set of defaults for integration tests, no matter what language your application is written in.

-## Installation
+## How to use

-Add this line to your application's Gemfile:

-    group :test do
-      gem 'integra'
-    end

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it globally in your system:

     $ gem install integra